A tutorial on learning from preferences and choices with Gaussian Processes

 \chapter{Preliminaries}

 In this section, we introduce the main mathematical objects and concepts that we will use in the next sections.
-We start by defining preferences and utility functions.
-We will then move to Gaussian Processes, which is the statistical model we will use to learn from preference data.
+We start by defining preferences, utility and choice functions.
+We will then move to Gaussian Processes, which is the statistical model we will use to learn from preference and choice data.